fscorrupt/awesome-stars/README.md

 - [altendorfme/alo](https://github.com/altendorfme/alo) - Alô is the open source alternative to OneSignal, PushNews, SendPulse, PushAlert, and others.
 - [manualdousuario/marreta](https://github.com/manualdousuario/marreta) - Uma ferramenta que quebra barreiras de acesso e elementos que atrapalham a leitura! / Marreta is a tool that removes access barriers and visual distractions!
 - [spotweb/spotweb](https://github.com/spotweb/spotweb) - Decentralized community
-- [projectsend/projectsend](https://github.com/projectsend/projectsend) - ProjectSend is a free, open source software that lets you share files with your clients, focused on ease of use and privacy.
-It supports clients groups, system users roles, statistics, multiple langua
+- [projectsend/projectsend](https://github.com/projectsend/projectsend) - Share files with your clients, from your own server.
+Free, open source (GPLv2), self-hosted — or use ProjectSend Cloud, the official hosted version run by the same team.
 - [benjaminjonard/koillection](https://github.com/benjaminjonard/koillection) - Koillection is a self-hosted service allowing users to manage any kind of collections.
 - [AzuraCast/AzuraCast](https://github.com/AzuraCast/AzuraCast) - A self-hosted web radio management suite, including turnkey installer tools for the full radio software stack and a modern, easy-to-use web app to manage your stations.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku & Netlify that lets you easily deploy static sites, databases, full-stack applications and 280+ one-click services on your own servers.